pure-data/pure-data/doc/1.manual/pdmanual.md

 #### ASIO {-}

 As of version 0.35 Pd supports ASIO.
-Invoke Pd as "pd -asio" and, if needed, specify "-sounddev" (etc.) flags to specify which device (see "the Pd command line" below.)
-You can also specify a "-blocksize" different from the default (256 samples) and "-audiobuf" in milliseconds.
-Pd will round this down to a power of two buffers, each of "-blocksize" in sample frames.
+Invoke Pd as `pd -asio` and, if needed, specify `-sounddev` (etc.) flags to specify which device (see [Command Line Arguments] below.)
+You can also specify a `-blocksize` different from the default (256 samples) and `-audiobuf` in milliseconds.
+Pd will round this down to a power of two buffers, each of `-blocksize` in sample frames.

-TIP: Often your machine will allow you to use ASIO with built-in PC audio hardware.
+Tip: Often your machine will allow you to use ASIO with built-in PC audio hardware.
 Sometimes it is necessary to set a ridiculously high block size for this to work (on my machine I have to set it to 4096 -- about 1/10 of a second!)